 Gordy’s Camera Straps

-This is a cool little leather company out of the USA that uses high-quality leather to make various straps and wrist straps.
+This is a cool little leather company in the USA that uses high-quality leather to make a variety of straps, including wrist straps.
 Some are cool, and they age very well.
 Here is one of the straps I like on my old Sony. |

 hi, if do you know if we can use godox trigger ( for pentax) with Ricoh gr III? thanks.